Learn how to apply for Optional Practical Training, maintain compliance, and qualify for the 24-month STEM extension.

 You must hold a valid status and have maintained full-time enrollment for at least one academic year.
 You must be in good academic standing.
 If you've already used 12 months or more of full-time CPT at the same educational level, you're ineligible.

 You can apply no earlier than 90 days before your program end date and no later than 60 days after.
 Your start date must fall within 60 days of your completion date.
-You cannot begin OPT employment until you receive your EAD card.
+You cannot begin employment until you receive your EAD card.

 The process involves multiple steps with strict timing requirements.
 Processing time typically takes three to five months.